All Episodes

 Obama, we told you this last week.

-What Obama's gonna do is say five Republicans have just taken away your health care.
+What Obama is going to do is say five Republicans have just taken away your health care.

 They didn't lose theirs, but you don't have five Republicans on the Supreme Court just took away your health care.